A summer series of Zen Mind, Yoga Body

 The integration of yoga and zazen is a profound experience.
 When we bring awareness to the experience of the body in the present moment, our mind is less distracted and more settled.
 With this comes the joy and fulfillment of awakening to each moment with the body and mind as one.
 Quite naturally, our innate capacity for wisdom and compassion manifests itself.

-Join Samantha Ostergaard and Do-On Robert Thomas this summer as they integrate the generous spirit and profound teachings of two ancient spiritual traditions—Yoga and Zen Buddhism—in these upcoming Manifesting the Wisdom of the Body
+Join Samantha Ostergaard and Do-On Robert Thomas this summer as they integrate the generous spirit and profound teachings of two ancient spiritual traditions—Yoga and Zen Buddhism—in these upcoming Manifesting the Wisdom of the Body: Zen Mind, Yoga Body

 $180, $162 current SFZC members, $144 limited income.

-- Please note that the retreat fee does not include accommodations or meals other than lunch (three-day retreat).
+- Please note that the retreat fee does not include accommodations.
 For overnight accommodations and three meals per full day, please call the Green Gulch office at 415-383-3134.

 - Some partial scholarships available.